SibonisoNgubane/Steelball-Messaging-app/README.md

 SeelBall is the name I gave the app.
 Like it?

-**Author:** ST10487418
-**Last Updated:** 19 September 2025
+**Author:** ST10487418 SIBONISO JONATHAN NGUBANE **Last Updated:** 19 September 2025

 ---

 ## 📋 Project Overview

-SteelBall is a Java console application created between **10 September and 19 September 2025** for practicing user registration and login validation.
+SteelBall is a Java console application created between **10 September and 19 September 2025** for practicing user registration and login validation as part of Part 1's POE.

 It demonstrates how to: